adaptlearning/adapt-contrib-pageLevelProgress/README.md

 > **title** (string): Alternate course title to display when using `_showAtCourseLevel: true`.

+> **displayTitle** (string): The display title text which will appear in the Page Level Progress header section within the Drawer.
+Used to label the Page Level Progress dialog element for screen readers.

+> **body** (string): The body text which will appear alongside the display title in the Page Level Progress header section within the Drawer.

 > **\_isCompletionIndicatorEnabled** (boolean): Adds a completion indicator next to the title of a component, block, article, page or menu.
 Acceptable values are `true` and `false`.

 > **\_isShownInNavigationBar** (boolean): Allows **Page Level Progress** to appear in the navigation bar.
 Acceptable values are `true` and `false`.